ccard/csci565Project2/README.md

 ![quorum -- average operation time](Average operation time.png)

-A more thourough test was conducted to study the scaling characteristics of various consistency modes.
+A more thorough test was conducted to study the scaling characteristics of various consistency modes.
 3 servers running on 2 separate machines in the alamode linux lab were load tested with a number of clients performing simultaneous POST, CHOOSE, and LIST operations for 5 seconds at a specified consistency mode.
+Server nodes used in-memory databases to eliminate disk write latency as a factor.

 The average latency per operation is graphed below:

+Note that the POST latency for ALL consistency is significantly lower than QUORUM or ONE consistency, which doesn't make intuitive sense.
+We believe this is because we are reporting the *average* latency per operation, which is sensitive to outliers.
+The non-ALL modes still broadcast writes to all nodes, so the writes that are broadcast and not waited upon by the master server will "bunch up" causing a much larger spread in latency values for ONE and QUORUM consistencies, bringing up the average latency.
+A measure of median would probably more accurately gauge the performance differences between the consistency modes.

 TODO